Azure/aaz/Commands/vmss/nic/_list.md

 # [Command] _vmss nic list_

-Gets all network interfaces in a virtual machine scale set.
+Get all network interfaces in a virtual machine scale set.

 ## Versions